noahjahn/docker-workshop/docs/vitepress.md

 :::

-Finally, we can build the Dockerfile to an image and give a tag so we can run it to test it
+Finally, we can build the Dockerfile to an image and give a tag, so we can run it to test it

 ```shell
 docker build -t docker-workshop-production -f Dockerfile.production .